 - 2 tablespoon Old Bay seasoning

-- 1 pound medium shrimp - peeled and devained
+- 1 pound large or jumbo shrimp – peeled and devained

 - ½ teaspoon celery seeds